pathwaycom/llm-app/examples/pipelines/gpt_4o_multimodal_rag/README.md

 # Make sure you are in the right directory.
 cd examples/pipelines/gpt_4o_multimodal_rag/

-# Build the image in this folder
+# Build the image in this folder, make sure you have the latest Pathway image
-docker build -t rag .
+docker build --pull -t rag .

 # Run the image, mount the `data` folder into image and expose the port `8000`
 docker run -v `pwd`/data:/app/data -p 8000:8000 rag